Skip to content

 When to Seek Professional Help:

-• Persistent low libido or sexual dysfunction
+• Persistent or distressing low libido or sexual dysfunction

 • Concerns about medication interactions with aphrodisiacs